ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/TechnicalOverview.rst

 Hierarchical Repository Structure
 -----------------------------------
 The :term:`umbrella repository` for the SRW Application is named ``ufs-srweather-app`` and is available on GitHub at https://github.com/ufs-community/ufs-srweather-app.
-The SRW Application uses the ``manage_externals`` tool and a configuration file called ``Externals.cfg``, to pull in the appropriate versions of the external repositories associated with the SRW App (see :numref:`Table %s <top_level_repos>`).
+The SRW Application uses the ``manage_externals`` tool and a configuration file called ``Externals.cfg`` to pull in the appropriate versions of the external repositories associated with the SRW App (see :numref:`Table %s <top_level_repos>`).

 .. _top_level_repos: